younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/use-cases.md

 The steps below will show you how to implement Purple HATS in the CI / CD pipeline:

 1. Create a SHIP GitLab Testing Pipeline under your Project.
-2. Build and push the Docker container.
+2. Build and push the Docker container.<br />
     a.
 Purple HATS can be installed in a container environment using the included Docker template at Dockerfile.<br />
     b.
 Build and push the image to your GitLab’s project’s container registry.